martinkenneth/WordleWithFriends/README.md

 # Wordle With Friends

-Full stack web app with the purpose of creating and sharing your own *[Markdown Guide](https://www.nytimes.com/games/wordle/index.html)* with friends, using: React, Java, Spring Boot, and MySQL
+Full stack web app with the purpose of creating and sharing your own *[Wordle](https://www.nytimes.com/games/wordle/index.html)* with friends, using: React, Java, Spring Boot, and MySQL

 ## Technologies: